apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Starbucks workers stage strike on coffee chain's "Red Cup" day**
+**Ravens TE Mark Andrews (ankle) ruled out vs. Bengals**

-You can read more about it [here](https://www.cbsnews.com/news/starbucks-on-strike-red-cup-day-rebellion/).
+You can read more about it [here](https://www.nfl.com/news/ravens-te-mark-andrews-ankle-questionable-to-return-vs-bengals).

 ## Requirements
 - Python 3.8